msvdsudarsan/ann-singular-matrix-differential-systems/docs/README.md

 - What classes of problems are addressed
 - How the framework is structured conceptually

-Detailed implementation details are provided directly within the MATLAB source files.
+Detailed implementation details are provided directly within the commented MATLAB source files.

 ---